 The main providers of annuities are life insurance companies.
 They can be purchased with superannuation monies (via a rollover) or with non-superannuation monies.
-Annuities receive the same Centrelink treatment as applied to similar income streams issued by superannuation funds.
+Annuities receive similar Centrelink treatment as applies to similar income streams issued by superannuation funds.

 While account based annuities purchased with a superannuation rollover are allowed, these products are rarely provided by life companies given the lack of demand.
 Instead, most people seek annuities that pay a guaranteed income for a defined period, eliminating the investment risk associated with account based products.

 Lifetime annuities provide a regular income until the death of the principal annuitant (i.e. the purchaser) or the reversionary annuitant where specified at the time of purchase.
 Lifetime annuities allow the purchaser to select a guaranteed period at the commencement of the annuity, up to a maximum of 20 years or life expectancy at commencement (whichever is lesser).
 This provides some protection against early death.

 Should the annuitant and any reversionary die prior to the end of the guaranteed period, the present value of any remaining income payable until the end of the guaranteed period is paid either to the named beneficiaries, or the estate.
 Where the annuitant and any reversionary nominated die after the expiry of the guaranteed period, the annuity ceases and no further payments are made.

 Fixed term annuities, also known as ‘term certain annuities’ have a fixed term agreed upon at commencement.
 Where the agreed term is based on the purchaser or reversionary’s life expectancy, they’re known as ‘life expectancy annuities’.

 Income payments are paid for the term specified to the annuitant or any reversionary, should the annuitant die.
 If both the annuitant and the reversionary die within the fixed term, the present value of the payments over the remaining term are paid to either the named beneficiaries or the estate.